lifelongeek/understand_RTF/README.md

 ## test script
-there is a test.sh which runs testAllSingleSrcTwoMic.py with different arguments
+there is a test.sh which runs testAllSingleSrcTwoMic.py with different arguments;
 following will do the job in bash:

     ./test.sh